patricia-ternes/LIDA-LaTeX-workshop/README.md

 * `r`: right

 To create a new line just add the `\\` command to the end of the previous line and write a new line.
 To drawn a horizontal line, use the `\hline` command after the `\\`.

+In addition, there are additional packages and advanced commands that allow greater control over the table layout.
+See [here](https://pt.overleaf.com/learn/latex/Tables) for more information on tables.